 The story, director Daniel Mann’s direction and the cast all comes together in a neat little package.
 The story is EC Comics grisly – even down to casting the good rat as white, the bad rat as black.
 Daniel Mann’s direction has a slick and economic polish.
 And, although Mann never goes for all-out shock, there are some modestly effective scenes of people being overrun by rats.

 The best performances come from the rats, particularly Ben, who plays with a disturbing intelligence.
 In some scenes – like where he sniffs out a box of poison and then reappears at the meal table with his eyes narrowed to tiny slits – you would swear there was a calculating intelligence inside.
 He proved so popular with audiences that he received his own sequel, Ben (1973).
-Remarkably enough, Willard was produced by Bing Crosby’s production company, which made a handful of other horror films around the same time.

 The film was later remade as Willard (2003) starring Crispin Glover in the title role.